-Today I will write a bit about what has helped me in my career right from when I was an employee to becoming a businessman.
+Today I will write a bit about what had helped me in my career right from when I was an employee to becoming a businessman.

-Use Content Creation as your leverage: All my life I have always been a content creator, even when my writing wasn't that great, I find a way to communicate my thoughts, either on social media channels on in face to face meeting. if you are looking to become big in your industry or trying to sell more. you need to learn how to start creating contents.
+Use Content Creation as your leverage: All my life I have always been a content creator, even when my writing wasn't that great, I find a way to communicate my thoughts, either on social media channels on in face to face meeting.
+If you are looking to become prominent in your industry or trying to sell more.
+You need to learn how to start creating contents.
 I didn't become the guy they invite to shows, or that everyone wants to meet by just sitting in my corner.
-Nope, I showed my talent by doing. please google my name and you will see my footprint on the internet. so create relevant content and push it out on social media, linkedin, blogs and also in video and audio format.
+Nope, I showed my talent by doing.
+Please google my name, and you will see my footprint on the internet.
+So create relevant content and push it out on social media, linkedin, blogs and also in video and audio format.

-2. Build Relationship instead of selling: So many people meet you the first day and they immediately want you to buy from them. this happens a lot on LinkedIn these days. what happened to getting to know the person first then use what you know to understand how best to sell to him/her?
+2. Build Relationship instead of selling: So many people meet you the first day, and they immediately want you to buy from them.
+This happens a lot on LinkedIn these days.
+What happened to get to know the person first then use what you know to understand how best to sell to him/her?

 Whether you are a salesperson in a store or an executive selling services, go to your clients.
 Your customers.
 Approach them with a very open mind and attitude and ask them: “What are your pain points?
 What are your day to day struggles in business?”
 Cut the crap.
 Yes, you want to sell to them.
 But you can even point that out, be the first to say it, and still ask for a real conversation.

-So focus on building a good reputation instead of trying to sell, build a good product, build experience.
+So focus on building a good reputation instead of trying to sell, build the right product, build experience.

 The funny thing is if you build a good brand, you will outsell any salesman anyday anytime!